-Insulin resistance happens when the cells in your body can no longer effectively use your bodies naturally produced insulin.
-Insulin is created by beta cells in the pancreas in order to help transport sugar in the form of glucose to cells throughout the body.
-When insulin resistance occurs, it results excess sugar in the blood.
+Insulin resistance happens when our cells can no longer effectively use our body’s naturally produced insulin.
+Insulin is created by beta cells in the pancreas to help transport sugar in the form of glucose to cells throughout the body.
+When insulin resistance occurs, it results in excess sugar in the blood.

 Diabetes may result when insulin resistance is not managed properly.
 With this condition, you might end up having to inject insulin directly into your body because the pancreas can no longer create enough on its own.
-You would also need to check your blood sugar on a regular basis by pricking your finger and using a blood glucose monitor.
-Many people with diabetes have to eat sugar free options and avoid a lot of sweets.
+You would also need to check your blood sugar regularly by pricking your finger and using a blood glucose monitor.
+Many people with diabetes have to eat sugar-free options and avoid a lot of sweets.

 To combat insulin resistance causes such as obesity and physical inactivity, it’s critical to have a plan that you can follow through with.
 Even the smallest changes can have a large impact on your health.

 Start by using substitutes for some of your favorite foods.
 Perhaps you love hamburgers?
 By switching to a 100% whole wheat bun and a leaner meat option like light ground turkey or even a veggie bean burger, you can decrease calories and fat.
 Many people have to do a little trial and error when creating new healthy menus, but you should find that not much is given up in taste.

 Next, you should increase your daily vegetable consumption.
 Vegetables are a healthy option offers a wide variety of vitamins and minerals and contain a lot of fiber to keep you feeling satiated.

 To fight obesity and insulin resistance, physical activity is extremely beneficial.
 The good news is that you do not need to spend hours in a gym or running on a treadmill.
 Making small changes to your daily life, such as incorporating a daily 30-minute walk could drastically reduce obesity and improve your overall health.